michaeltd/dots/README.md

 #### dots tdm 2016

-  Possible usage: "git clone https://github.com/MichaelTd/dots" <br />Go through the contents of this repo and select what suits your own <br />needs so you can incorporate exactly that in your working environment.
+  Possible usage: "git clone https://github.com/MichaelTd/dots" then go through the contents of this repo and select what suits your own needs so you can incorporate exactly that in your working environment.
+Verbatim use of this repo is highly discouraged.

 ###### [dot.files](dot.files)
 * Shell, X setup, bin, sbin (maintenance scripts)